jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 In this tutorial, you'll create a kind of a [REST](https://restfulapi.net/) [API](https://en.wikipedia.org/wiki/API) serving static [JSON](https://www.json.org/json-en.html) files generated from Markdown posts in your Jekyll site.

-JSON is a popular format to structure and exchange data on the web, without all the presentation layer of HTML.
+JSON is aJSON is a popular format to structure and exchange data on the web, without all the presentation layer of HTML.
 The files you output are similar to a REST API in a server side language like Ruby, Python, or Node.
 You can access them directly in your browser from e.g. `/foo.json`.
 They can be used to build a custom frontend using Angular, React, Vue, and so on.